 Pet portraits are a great way to commemorate your beloved animal companion, but with so many options it can be hard to decide which format and artist is right for you.
-Learn how to find the perfect artist and get an idea of what to expect in regards to pricing with this guide to pet portrait pricing.
+You’ll learn how to find the perfect artist and get an idea of what to expect in regards to pricing with this guide to pet portrait pricing.

 As I wrote in my blog post about illustration pricing advice – which I recommend reading if you’re an artist who’s wondering how much to charge for digital pet portraits for example – many things go into consideration while pricing a custom pet portrait.
 Three main parameters will be important :